Staebler Farm Park Development

 Site Plan Development

 In early 2020, WCPARC began working with design professional from The Collaborative Inc. to develop an overall siteplan, with major focus on North Park elements.
 After several months of planning, consultants presented their exciting concepts to Washtenaw County residents on October 28.
 If you were unable to attend the virtual meeting, we invite you to view the presentation on our YouTube channel.
 After the meetings, staff and consultants reviewed comments and suggestions for consideration.
-After several refinements, the final draft of the Park Development Plan will be presented to the Parks Commission for adoption at their May 11, 2021, regular meeting.
-To review a copy of the final draft plan, please click here.
-To submit comments before the Commission's May 11 meeting, please email [email protected].
+After several refinements, the Park Development Plan was adopted by the Parks Commission on May 11, 2021, at their regular meeting.
+To review a copy of the plan, please click here.

 Since last year, staff, a committee of Parks Commissioners, and Michigan Folk School (site partner) staff have been working with an architecture firm, The Collaborative Inc., to design a new multipurpose building to support WCPARC programming and the Michigan Folk School classes.
 The proposed building’s design respects the historic character of the site, taking subtle cues from existing elements.
 Its location will take advantage of the park’s natural features and picturesque views.